Gwendolyn Brooks (1917-2000)

 Greasley, Philip A. "Gwendolyn Brooks: The Emerging Poetic Voice."
 The Great Lakes Review 10, 2 (Fall 1984) pp 14-23 [free at jstor].

 Hansell, William H. "Essences, Unifyings, and Black Militancy: Major Themes in Gwendolyn Brooks's Family Pictures and Beckonings."
-Black American Literature Forum 11, 2 (Summer 1977) [first page only, jstor].
+Black American Literature Forum 11, 2 (Summer 1977) [preview or purchase, jstor].

 Horvath, Brooke Kenton.
 "The Satisfactions of what's Difficult in Gwendolyn Brooks's Poetry."
 On Brooks's style.
 American Literature 62, 4 (Dec.
 1990) [preview of purchase, jstor].